APMUSOA

 • Utilization of regulatory levers and policy

-The following classes of medications were identified as priorities in APMUSOA as identified by Alberta stakeholders
+The following classes of medications were identified as priorities in appropriate prescribing and use of medications in older Albertans as identified by Alberta stakeholders.

 • Opioids